 The wooden frame of the yurt (ger) is held together by opposing stresses designed into the structure and by horse, yak and camel hair straps.
 A central column holds up the struts of the roof, which fan out from an opening that accommodates a stove pipe and can be opened up to the elements on a warm day or covered in the event of rain or cold temperatures.
 The lower sides of the outer wrapping of the yurt can also be raised to allow air to circulate freely to cool the interior on warm days.
 Please check this page to see components of the yurt.

-If you have been to Mongolia, you will surely already have an idea of how you wish to use a yurt.
-However, we would like to provide some ideas on how a yurt (ger) might contribute to your lifestyle for those who do not have this experience.
-Although nomads in Mongolia use yurts all year round in temperatures as low as -35 and as high as +40 degrees Celsius, we recommend using yurts (gers) in temperatures between about -10 and +30 degrees Celsius as it takes special care and expertise to keep the interior of a yurt warm during conditions colder than -10 degrees Celcius.
+Although nomads in Mongolia use yurts all year round in temperatures as low as -35 and as high as +40 degrees Celsius, we recommend using yurts (gers) in temperatures between about -20 and +30 degrees Celsius as it takes special care and expertise to keep the interior of a yurt warm during conditions colder than -20 degrees Celsius.

-A yurt provides not only the atmosphere of a nomadic lifestyle but has many practical and enjoyable uses for people in North America and elsewhere in the world.
+A yurt provides not only the atmosphere of a nomadic lifestyle but has many practical and enjoyable uses for people in around the World.

-Secondly, yurts can be put to use as the site of a small business or a classroom for seminars and workshops.
-Yurts are environmentally friendly structures and are perfect for use as temporary housing, a small shop, a festival structure, a guest house, or a holiday home.
+Yurts can be put to use as the site of a small business or a classroom for seminars and workshops.
+Yurts are environmentally friendly structures and are perfect for use as temporary housing, glamping, a small shop, a festival structure, a guest house, or a holiday home.
 For this type of use we recommend our paint-decorated or carved yurts 6, 7, 8 and 10 wall panels.